dbrennand/PS2Alert.me/README.md

     - Saving subscription data in the browser (more on this below).

     - Handling incoming push notifications from a push service.
-Each browser has its own push service.

 2. The chosen server(s) are retrieved and a [subscription](https://developer.mozilla.org/en-US/docs/Web/API/PushSubscription) is created.
 The subscription contains an endpoint and encryption keys for sending a push notification securely.

 3. The subscription data is saved in the browser using IndexedDB to handle future subscription updates.
 Details on this can be found in [#3](https://github.com/dbrennand/PS2Alert.me/issues/3#issuecomment-1048830172).

-4. The chosen server(s) and subscription data are then sent to PS2Alert.me in JSON format (see example below):
+4. The chosen server(s) and subscription data are then sent to PS2Alert.me in JSON format:

     ```json
     {"subscription": {